 Why does this happen?

 At the Freedom Hub we work with people who have trapped in modern slavery in Australia.
-We have found that International students are very vulnerable because they need to support themselves in a country they are unfamiliar with.
-Many do not understand our laws and workers rights.
-Many come from countries with poor human rights, no workers rights and a lot of corruption.
+So we have found that International students are very vulnerable because they need to support themselves in a country they are unfamiliar with.
+Because, many do not understand our laws and workers rights.
+Also many come from countries with poor human rights, no workers rights and a lot of corruption.
 Arriving in Australia, they can easily think it is the same here.
 Many students must work in on a farm as part of their visas and get caught in slavery like conditions.

 Only last week one of our Indonesian survivors went for a job in a restaurant in Auburn.
 There she was told that after she had worked for a while they will decide what she is worth.
 But she would need to prove she is a hard worker and even then it would unlikely be more than $10 cash an hour.
 Fortunately we could advise her to stay well away and we are helping her apply for other jobs.